lingjzhu/charsiu/misc/data.md

 # Forced-aligned Speech Datasets

-Here we release several datasets that have been forced aligned with [Charsiu Forced Aligner](https://github.com/lingjzhu/charsiu).
+Here we release **TextGrids** for several datasets that have been forced aligned with [Charsiu Forced Aligner](https://github.com/lingjzhu/charsiu).
 Hoepfully they might be helpful for your research.
 Forced alignment does not generate perfect alignments. **Use at you own discrection**.
 [English](data.md#alignments-for-english-datasets)
 [Mandarin](data.md#alignments-for-mandarin-speech-datasets)